a-sit-plus/wallet-issuing-backend/README.md

 `GET /crl/1` returns the X.509 Certificate Revocation List, if the PKI implementation supports this, i.e. only for the internal PKI (see below for configuration).
 When the external AERA service is used to sign device binding certificates, the CRL is available at an external URL (specified in the issued certificates).

 `GET /credentials/status/1` returns the revocation list in a VC-compatible format, that is [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/).
+It is essentially a bitstring in which a bit is set if the verifiable credential with this `statusListIndex` is revoked.
+The bitstring is then zlib compressed and base64 encoded to be transported inside an JWS.

 Sample revocation list (transported as a JWS in compact representation, exploded here for readability):